danielbachhuber/branch/readme.txt

 If you have oEmbed enabled for your site, you can add the Branch URL to a new line and the embed will generate automatically.

 == Changelog ==

+= 0.1.1 (Jul.
+9, 2012) =
+* Filter data-max-height from the response to remove unnecessary hight restriction on the embed

 = 0.1 (Jun.
 16, 2012) =
 * Initial release